TeacherGaming/slate/source/includes/sdk_http.md

 #### Parameters
 Key | Value
 --- | -----
-classid | TGA class id
-studentid | TGA id of the student in the class apikey | Api key of your game
+classid | TeacherGaming Desk class id studentid | TeacherGaming Desk id of the student in the class apikey | Api key of your game

 #### Response